 PEBA issues audited financial statements and required supplementary information for the OPEB Trusts.
-This information is publicly available through the Insurance Benefits' link on PEBA's website at www.peba.sc.gov or a copy may be obtained by submitting a request to PEBA - Insurance Benefits, 202 Arbor Lake Drive, Columbia, SC 29223.
-PEBA is considered a division of the primary government of the State of South Carolina, and therefore, the financial information of the OPEB Trusts is also included in the State's Annual Comprehensive Financial Report.
+This information is publicly available through the PEBA-Insurance Benefits' link on PEBA's website at www.peba.sc.gov or a copy may be obtained by submitting a request to PEBA - Insurance Benefits, 202 Arbor Lake Drive, Columbia, SC 29223.
+PEBA is considered a division of the primary government of the State of South Carolina, and therefore, OPEB Trust fund financial information is also included in the comprehensive annual financial report of the state.